SoftFever/OrcaSlicer/doc/calibration/adaptive-pressure-advance-calib.md

 2. **Enable adaptive pressure advance for overhangs:** Enable adaptive PA for overhangs as well as when flow changes within the same feature.
 This is an experimental option because if the PA profile is not set accurately, it will cause uniformity issues on the external surfaces before and after overhangs.
 It is recommended to start with this option switched off and enable it after the core adaptive pressure advance feature is calibrated correctly.
 3. **Pressure advance for bridges:** Sets the desired pressure advance value for bridges.
 Set it to 0 to disable this feature.
 Experiments have shown that a lower PA value when printing bridges helps reduce the appearance of slight under extrusion immediately after a bridge, which is caused by the pressure drop in the nozzle when printing in the air.
 Therefore, a lower pressure advance value helps counteract this.
 A good starting point is approximately half your usual PA value.
 4. **Adaptive pressure advance measurements:** This field contains the calibration values used to generate the pressure advance profile for the nozzle/printer.
 Input sets of pressure advance (PA) values and the corresponding volumetric flow speeds and accelerations they were measured at, separated by a comma.
 Add one set of values per line.
 More information on how to calibrate the model follows in the sections below.
 5. **Pressure advance:** The old field is still needed and is required to be populated with a PA value.
 A “good enough” median PA value should be entered here, as this will act as a fallback value when performing tool changes, printing a purge/wipe tower for multi-color prints as well as a fallback in case the model fails to identify an appropriate value (unlikely but it’s the ultimate backstop).
 ![apa-material-config](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/pa/apa-material-config.png?raw=true)

 ## Pre-Requisites

 This feature has been tested with Klipper-based printers.
 While it may work with Marlin or Bambu lab printers, it is currently untested with them.
-It shouldn’t adversely affect the machine; however, the quality results from enabling it are not validated.
+It shouldn't adversely affect the machine; however, the quality results from enabling it are not validated.

+> [!IMPORTANT]
-**Older versions of Klipper used to stutter when pressure advance was changed while the toolhead was in motion.
-This has been fixed with the latest Klipper firmware releases.
-Therefore, make sure your Klipper installation is updated to the latest version before enabling this feature, in order to avoid any adverse quality impacts.**
+> Older versions of Klipper used to stutter when pressure advance was changed while the toolhead was in motion.
+> This has been fixed with the latest Klipper firmware releases.
+Therefore, make sure your Klipper installation is updated to the latest version before enabling this feature, in order to avoid any adverse quality impacts.

+> [!NOTE]
-Klipper firmware released after July 11th, 2024 (version greater than approximately v0.12.0-267) contains the above fix and is compatible with adaptive pressure advance.
-If you are upgrading from an older version, make sure you update both your Klipper installation as well as reflash the printer MCU’s (main board and toolhead board if present).
+> Klipper firmware released after July 11th, 2024 (version greater than approximately v0.12.0-267) contains the above fix and is compatible with adaptive pressure advance.
+> While adaptive pressure advance itself is a host-side feature that doesn't require MCU firmware updates to function, it's recommended to also update your printer's MCU firmware (main board and toolhead board if present) when upgrading Klipper for full compatibility with other potential improvements in the ecosystem.

 ## Use case (what to expect)